 Keep in mind your security needs when outsourcing your software development.
 Since the developers working on your project won’t be in-house, you may need to take a few extra steps to keep information secure.

 A recent example from an Unosquare client was their concern about the encryption of the computers of their outsourced team because they are in the insurance industry.
 Dealing with this may be as simple as asking if your vendor is on the Office 365 platform.
 A simple check on compliance or implementation of BitLocker may be all you need to confirm.

 If there are broader concerns of HIPAA or PCI compliance, dependent on your company’s industry, dig into the software development firm’s partners and history of delivery with a company similar to yours

-What are the best ways to work with an outsourced software development partner?
+What are the best ways to work with an outsource software development partner?

 No two projects work out the same.
 However, once you choose your vendor, three things are vital to keeping the process on track and ensure that successful delivery is reproducible.

 Part of this process begins before you ever choose a vendor but will continue as you work on the project.
 Now is the time to make your expectations clear and ensure that your vendor has everything they need to make the project a success.
 We discussed sharing your roadmap and being Agile.
 Still, you are aware of local business rules that would affect any software delivery, so make sure there is awareness of expectations from all of your firm’s project stakeholders.